 - The US — for most Asian and Latin American Worldwide destinations

 The routing isn't always obvious.
 A Singapore order can ship from the EU on one day and the US on another, depending on stock levels.
-A South African order usually ships from Riga; a Chilean order usually from Dallas or Charlotte.
+A South African order usually ships from Riga; a Chilean order usually from a US facility.

 The facility choice quietly drives the actual transit time.
-A Worldwide order from Riga to Bangkok takes longer than the same order from a partner facility in Australia — but the Australian facility doesn't stock most products for Worldwide routing.
+A Worldwide order from Riga to Bangkok takes longer than the same order from a facility closer to Southeast Asia — but closer facilities don't always stock every product for Worldwide routing.
 You can see the actual fulfilling facility on every order's detail page in the Printful dashboard.
-Worth scanning monthly for any product that consistently ships the wrong way.
+Worth scanning monthly for any product that consistently routes the wrong way.

 No DDP, all DDU — what that means for your buyer

-Printful offers Delivered Duties Paid (DDP) on exactly two routes: USA to Canada, and EU to UK.
-Every other international route, including every Worldwide destination, is Delivered Duties Unpaid (DDU).
+Printful offers Delivered Duties Paid (DDP) on a limited set of routes.
+According to PodVector's global shipping guide, DDP covers the UK, EU, and Canada so customers don't get a customs surprise on those routes.
+Every other international route — including every Worldwide destination — is Delivered Duties Unpaid (DDU).

 DDU means the buyer is responsible for any import fees, VAT, or duties imposed at delivery.
 For small Worldwide orders, the package often clears under the destination's de minimis threshold and the buyer pays nothing extra.
-For larger orders — typically over $50–$150 of declared value, depending on country — the buyer can be hit with a 10–25% duty plus a customs broker fee.
+For larger orders, the buyer can be hit with a duty plus a customs broker fee — the exact amount depends on the destination country's current rules.

 The economic problem with DDU on Worldwide orders isn't the duty itself.
 It's the surprise.
-A buyer who paid $35 for a hoodie and receives a $12 bill at delivery often refuses the package or files a chargeback.
+A buyer who paid for a product and receives an unexpected bill at delivery often refuses the package or files a chargeback.

 You eat the shipping cost twice — once outbound, sometimes again on the return — plus the product cost if the item comes back damaged or never returns at all.
-On a $11.99 Worldwide t-shirt with a $13 print cost, a refusal turns a sub-$10 margin order into a $25+ loss.
+On a Worldwide t-shirt order with a $11.99 shipping charge (per Printful's rate card) and a typical print cost, a refusal can quickly turn a thin-margin order into a net loss.

 The cheapest preventive measure is a single line on international product pages: "Additional duties and taxes may apply at delivery, depending on your country."
 It doesn't change the duty.
 It pre-empts the surprise, which is what triggers the refusal.